makerdao/mips/MIP75/MIP75.md

 #### Subproposal Template

-MIP75c3 subproposals must use the [MIP75c3-Subproposal-Template template](https://github.com/makerdao/mips/blob/master/MIP75/MIP75c3-Subproposal-Template.md).
+MIP75c2 subproposals must use the MIP75c2-Subproposal-Template template.

 #### Subproposal Parameters

-The parameters for MIP75c3 subproposals are:
+The parameters for MIP75c2 subproposals are:

 - **Feedback Period**: 3 weeks.
 - **Frozen Period**: 1 week.

-Ratification Polls for MIP75c3 subproposals involving a Task Force Onboarding will require using ranked-choice voting, with the options as follows:
+Ratification Polls for MIP75c2 subproposals involving a Task Force Onboarding will require using ranked-choice voting, with the options as follows:

 * A: Approve Task Force and associated delegated authority to spend funds
 * B: Approve Task Force without associated delegated authority to spend funds